Xi says Russia and China should 'lead global governance reform' - ExBulletin

 Beijing and Moscow have stepped up economic cooperation and diplomatic contacts in recent years, with exchanges only getting closer since Russia invaded Ukraine last year.

-On Monday, Xi met Valentina Matviyenko, chairwoman of the Federation Council – Russia’s upper house of parliament – at the Great Hall of the People, state broadcaster CCTV reported.
+On Monday, Xi met with Valentina Matviyenko, speaker of the Federation Council — Russia’s upper house of parliament — at the Great Hall of the People, the state broadcaster CCTV reported.

 “The two sides should also strengthen communication and collaboration within multilateral mechanisms such as the Shanghai Cooperation Organization and BRICS countries, lead the right direction of global governance reform, and safeguard the common interests of emerging countries. and developing countries,” the statement continued. .